Connecting Lemonado MCP to Claude

 Try a test query, for example:

-Next Steps: Start Querying Your Data
+Step 4: Start Querying Your Data

-Once connected, ChatGPT can use Lemonado as a read-only data layer for natural-language analysis.
+Once connected, ChatGPT can use Lemonado as a read-only data layer for natural language analysis.
 Try prompts such as:

 Best Practices

-Review Lemonado’s audit logs regularly to track data access.
+Review Lemonado's audit logs to track how Claude interacts with your data.Maintain security hygiene.

-Lemonado ensures every connection remains read-only, audited, and secure, so you can explore insights confidently without ever exposing or modifying your underlying data.
+You've now connected ChatGPT to Lemonado MCP, enabling secure, real-time access to your business data through natural language.
+Lemonado ensures every connection remains read-only, audited, and secure, so you can explore insights confidently without risk to your underlying data.

 Share this post